naixinlyu/timeseries-positional-encoding-study/README.md

 The following hyperparameters determine how effectively PE breaks permutation symmetry:

 - **d_model=64**: Sinusoidal PE uses multiple frequencies across dimensions.
 The fastest component changes with period ~`2π ≈ 6.28` steps, while the slowest varies much more slowly (for `d_model=64`, the slowest pair corresponds roughly to a scale `10000^(62/64) ≈ 7.5e3`, i.e., period ~`2π·7.5e3 ≈ 4.7e4` steps).
 This **multi-scale** signal gives each position a distinct signature.
-For our `window_size=100`, PE changes smoothly but distinctly across the window.
+For our `window_size=100`, higher-frequency dimensions vary clearly within the window while lower-frequency dimensions change only slightly; together the multi-scale components still make positions distinguishable.

 - **n_heads=4**: Each attention head can specialize in different position-dependent patterns.
-For example, one head might learn to attend to the immediate previous position (local context), while another learns to attend to positions 24 steps back (daily patterns in hourly data).
+For example, one head might focus on short-range local context, while another specializes in longer-range or periodic offsets (i.e., specific relative lags).
 More heads = more diverse position relationships.

 - **n_layers=2**: Stacking transformer layers lets the model combine position info with value info iteratively.
 Layer 1 might learn "attend to nearby positions", layer 2 can then learn "combine local patterns into global patterns".
 Deeper models can capture more complex position-dependent hierarchies.

 - **window_size=100**: The sequence length fed to the model.
 PE must distinguish 100 positions.
-With d_model=64, the lowest frequency dimension has period >> 100, so even the slowest-varying PE component changes significantly across the window.
+With `d_model=64`, the lowest-frequency dimensions have periods far larger than 100 (so they change only slightly within the window), while higher-frequency dimensions change noticeably; the combination across dimensions gives each position a unique multi-scale signature.

 ### Why Sinusoidal PE Shows the Strongest Effect